 Judge Baddour has held court in over a third of counties throughout the state of North Carolina, conducting hundreds of civil and criminal jury trials.
 He is specially assigned pursuant to Rule 2.1 by the Chief Justice to preside over complex litigation in several cases around the state.

 Judge Baddour helps educate judges and lawyers.
 He is on the Education Committee of the North Carolina Conference of Superior Court Judges, which is charged with planning continuing judicial education for all Superior Court Judges.
 Additionally, he teaches annually at New Judges School regarding self represented litigants and on the Pattern Jury Instructions.
 He serves on the Civil Subcommittee of the Pattern Jury Instruction Committee, which is charged with writing and editing the “template” jury instructions used by judges and lawyers across the state.

-Judge Baddour helped lead the design and construction of the new Chatham County Justice Center, which greatly expanded the courtroom space in Chatham, which has improved efficiency in the courts.
-For the first time ever in Chatham County, we have the ability to run multiple courts at one time.
+Judge Baddour helped lead the design and construction of the new Chatham County Justice Center, which greatly expanded the courtroom space in Chatham, thus improving efficiency in the courts.
+We can now run multiple sessions of Superior and District Court at the same time.
 There is a jury waiting room, also a first for Chatham.
 Many remember the unfortunate fire that destroyed the historic courthouse in Chatham.
-Judge Baddour worked closely with county and court officials, as well as the architect, after receiving valuable community input via the Chatham County Historic Courthouse Task Force, to design a modern but flexible courtroom, well integrated with historic features worth preserving and honoring.
+Judge Baddour worked closely with county and court officials, as well as the architect, after receiving valuable community input via the Chatham County Historic Courthouse Task Force, to re-design a modern but flexible courtroom, well integrated with historic features worth preserving and honoring.